Pneumococcal Information for Health Professionals

 Pneumococcal disease is an infection caused by a type of bacteria called Streptococcus pneumoniae.
 It can cause pneumonia, bloodstream infections, or meningitis.

 The Streptococcus pneumoniae bacteria kills more people in the United States each year than all other vaccine-preventable diseases combined.
 Treating pneumococcal infections with penicillin and other antibiotics used to be effective, but the disease is becoming more and more resistant to antibiotic treatment, making immunization increasingly important.
-There are two different vaccines, often called "pneumonia shots," to combat the 90 known strains of pneumococcal disease.
+There are more than 90 known strains of pneumococcal disease, and two different vaccines, often called "pneumonia shots," that help combat pneumococcal disease.

 - Reporting Streptococcal Disease